NETWAYS/gitlab-training/day1/04_Commits/01_Intro.md

 !SLIDE smbullets
 # Git Commits

-* Provide a historical log
+* View as history log on production changes
-* Use a telling subject
+* Keep the subject short, simple and explaining
 * Make it easier for others understanding the changes
-* Add detailed explainations on larger changes
+* Add detailed explanations on larger changes
-* Add references to existing commits and/or ticket ids
+* Add references to existing commits and/or ticket ids for further details

 ~~~SECTION:handouts~~~